 Beyond Juliet’s Wall is the house of the Capulets itself, although it’s said that they really never lived there.
 If you’re expecting something spectacular, you’ll be greatly disappointed.
 There’s nothing there but a small courtyard facing the famous balcony and a statue of Juliet.
 There are hundreds of love padlocks too.

 There’s no shortage of people around the statue waiting for their turn to fondle Juliet’s right breast.
 It’s supposed to bring good luck (like touching the cross in Charles Bridge in Prague, or touching the donkey’s front leg in Bremen, both of which I certainly did), but keeping in mind that Shakespeare’s heroine was supposed to be only 13 years old, I managed to refrain from doing so.

 While not as big as the Colosseum in Rome, Verona’s arena is still impressive.
 Built in the first century AD (yes, it is that old), it’s still well maintained and retains its original structure.
-When you’re there during the summer season, it’s open for concerts or operas.
+When you’re there during the summer season (here’s what to pack for your Italy trip), it’s open for concerts or operas.
 What would it feel like to sit inside that huge amphitheater listening to great songs while imagining how it was like before when there were gladiators fighting for their lives?

 Even though I know it’s crap.

 How about you?
 Do you believe that there is such a love as what Juliet had with her Romeo?